nftstorage/nft.storage/packages/docs/content/how-to/mint-erc-1155.md

 Inside the form data, you must have a field named `meta`, which contains your ERC-1155 compatible metadata as a JSON string.

-Any field inside the meta object can be substituted with an ipfs URL to a file(, by providing a form data field with a name matching a (`.` delimited) property path and value containing the file content (in binary string or plain text depending on file format).
+Any field inside the meta object can be substituted with an IPFS URL to a file, by providing a form data field with a name matching a (`.` delimited) property path and value containing the file content (in binary string or plain text depending on file format).

 The name of the form data field containing the file content should be the "path" of the JSON field, using `.` to traverse nested objects.